tmachyta/WODWarrior/README.md

 ## 🏢 WODWarriors  🏢
 WODWarriors provides a different functions.
-- Create a new training program - Create a new training seciton
+- Create a new training program
 - Create a new training seciton
 - Create exercise
 - Display all programs